 At this Alice started to pout for the unfairness on the bag stakes and Peter reached down below the counter to get her a linen bag saying as he did so, "would you like one?".
 However, as Peter had been bending, Alice had been turning so what she heard was "come back another time".
 By the time Peter emerged from the counter Alice was about to launch into "Why, that's not fair??!?!"
 However, luckily I had guessed what she thought she had heard and pointed to the fact that Peter was holding out a bag to her, (she was still partially turned), and was offering it to her.

-So a big thumbs up thumbs up to Peter for not only giving Alice a bag but for giving us a really good laugh for the evening (and cementing my reputation with Alice for knowing what she is thinking).
+So a big thumbs up to Peter for not only giving Alice a bag but for giving us a really good laugh for the evening (and cementing my reputation with Alice for knowing what she is thinking).

 By the way, Peter's not crazy about photos and since I adore his hair I include a backward shot as well.

-Meanwhile, and unfortunatlely I haven't got a picture of any of the people involved in this, but I want to give a big thumbs up thumbs up to the gentleman on the 82 bus, going northbound around 10:30pm at Dorset Sqaure on the evening of Wednesday, 30th April.
+Meanwhile, and unfortunatlely I haven't got a picture of any of the people involved in this, but I want to give a big thumbs up to the gentleman on the 82 bus, going northbound around 10:30pm at Dorset Sqaure on the evening of Wednesday, 30th April.
 It was during the tube strike and the bus was full and everyone wanted just to get home.

 I was on the top deck and could hear a confrontation between the driver and a passenger getting on.
 The driver turned off the engine and wouldn't go anywhere until the passenger got off again.
 Everyone around me was either just grumbling, calling the driver names and the passenger names in equal measure or getting off the bus.
 This one person, (I could only hear partly what was going on), offered to pay the new passenger's fare, the driver started the engine and we all got home.
 He was only person on the bus who didn't think just of himself but of the solution.
 Thank you.